-\end{widetext} where $H\in(0,1)$ is the Hurst index, and $C_{H}$ is a constant related to $H$.
-The Hurst index $ H $ characterizes long-range dependence in stochastic processes:\\ $\bullet$ $ H > 1/2 $, persistence with positive autocorrelation.\\ $\bullet$ $ H < 1/2 $, anti-persistence with negative autocorrelation.\\ $\bullet$ $ H =1/2 $, memoryless Markov behavior described by standard Brownian motion \cite{biagini2008StochasticCalculusFractional}.\\ And $\vert\boldsymbol{x}-\boldsymbol{y}\vert^{-\alpha}$ corresponds to the Riesz kernel function in hyperbolic Anderson model \cite{dalang2009StochasticWaveEquation}.
-The parameter $\alpha$ could be determined through experimental measurement, and the restriction $\vert \boldsymbol{x}-\boldsymbol{y} \vert \geq l_{0} $ here is to prevent the covariance function from diverging at the zeros, but mathematically it is only necessary for the covariance function to satisfy the Dalang condition \cite{dalang1999ExtendingMartingaleMeasure,dalang2009StochasticWaveEquation}.
+where $s,t,\alpha \in \mathbb{R}_{+}$, $\boldsymbol{x}, \boldsymbol{y}\in \mathbb{R}^{3}$, and $\vert \boldsymbol{x}-\boldsymbol{y} \vert \geq l_{0}$.
+Here, $H \in (0,1)$ represents the Hurst index, a fundamental parameter that characterizes the non-Markovian long-range dependence of the stochastic process: \begin{itemize} \item $H > 1/2$: persistence, characterized by a positive autocorrelation. \item $H < 1/2$: anti-persistence, characterized by a negative autocorrelation. \item $H = 1/2$: the memoryless Markovian limit, corresponding to standard Brownian motion \cite{biagini2008StochasticCalculusFractional}. \end{itemize} The term $\vert\boldsymbol{x}-\boldsymbol{y}\vert^{-\alpha}$ corresponds to the Riesz kernel function utilized in the hyperbolic Anderson model.
+While the parameter $\alpha$ can be determined through experimental measurement, the restriction $\vert \boldsymbol{x}-\boldsymbol{y} \vert \geq l_{0}$ is introduced to prevent divergence at the origin.
+Mathematically, however, it is sufficient for the covariance function to satisfy the Dalang condition to ensure the existence of a valid solution \cite{dalang1999ExtendingMartingaleMeasure,dalang2009StochasticWaveEquation}.

-When the covariance function conforms to Eq.\eqref{w4}, there exists a wild solution $u_{w}(t,\boldsymbol{x})$ to the Eq.\eqref{w2}:
+When the covariance function conforms to Eq.\eqref{w4}, there exists a wild solution $u_{w}(t,\boldsymbol{x})$ to Eq.\eqref{w2}: